Undivided Resources

 Featured image

 Congratulations!
 Your IEP is signed and you’re happy with the services, goals, accommodations, and plan of action.
 However, so much of what happens at school is out of your view.
 How do you know if your child’s IEP is being implemented in all the ways the team agreed it should be?
 What steps do you take if it turns out your child is not receiving the services, accommodations, or focus on goals that they need?
-We spoke with educational advocate and consultant Kelly Rain Collin and Undivided IEP Specialist and Navigator Lisa Carey to learn more.
+We spoke with educational advocate and consultant Kelly Rain Collin, Special Education Advocate and Owner of KnowIEPs, Dr. Sarah Pelangka, and Undivided's Education Advocate Lisa Carey to learn more.

 Review IEP documentation